zephyrj/sim-racing-tools/sim_racing_tools/automation/fabricator/assetto_corsa/docs/ac_conversion_calculations.md

 REFERENCE_RPM is set using the value of PeakBoostRPM in the sandbox.db and 600rpm is subtracted COCKPIT_ADJUSTABLE is always set to 0

-A ctrl_turbo0.ini file is then created to match the boost-curve generated in the sandbox.db file.
+A ctrl_turbo0.ini file is then created to match the BoostCurve generated in the sandbox.db file.
 ```ini
 [CONTROLLER_0]
 INPUT=RPMS